HenrikFredriksen/sub-catan/README.md

 ### Running configurations
 1. Playtest the game yourself: Uncomment GameLoop().main()
+2. Test the environment by sending action mask, and taking random action.
-2. Pretrain agents in settlephase only: Uncomment pretrain_settlement_phase()
+3. Pretrain agents in settlephase only: Uncomment pretrain_settlement_phase()
-3. Train agents in either normal phase or whole game (look in main.py documentation for instructions)
+4. Train agents in either normal phase or whole game (look in main.py documentation for instructions)
-4. Evaluate trained agents in either normal phase or whole game.
+5. Evaluate trained agents in either normal phase or whole game.

 ### Monitor training
 Training logs and metrics are saved using TensorBoard.